tytydraco/yessleep/out/In_my_town_there_was_only_one_kids_TV_show_which_had_quite_the_effect_on_us_Mrs_Blinkys_Playhouse.md

 I couldn’t breathe, talk, or move my facial muscles, my body and mind caught in an unyielding grasp.
 Mean’s voice whirred in my skull. “…which would only happen if Juniper was, let’s say, exposed to this phenomenon for a prolonged period of time.
 We have not quite understood this thing fully, yet, though we have a good idea.
 It can agitate the mind in ways we have not seen before, and in some ways, even hack its capabilities.”

-I didn’t understand what he meant until that moment, standing under the late evening, and watching Harry’s eyes that had already been permanently rolling, because in his words,  “Why the fuck would I want to deliver cookies to boomers?” jolted into the back of his head with a sickening squishing sound.
+I didn’t understand what he meant until that moment, standing under the late evening sun, and watching Harry’s eyes that had already been permanently rolling, because in his words,  “Why the fuck would I want to deliver cookies to boomers?” jolted into the back of his head with a sickening squishing sound.

 All of him seemed to jolt, to shudder, like he’d been struck by lightning.